Search This Blog

 Essential Leadership behaviors for Agile Transformation

-In the recent Scrum Coaches Retreat that I attended, I saw a pattern where majority of the topics presented for discussion centered on organizational transformation and implementing agile correctly.
+In the recent Scrum Coaches Retreat that I attended, I saw a pattern where the majority of the topics presented for discussion centered on organizational transformation and implementing agile correctly.
 The topics ranged from change management traits for individuals and organizations, executive leadership behaviors, coaching approaches for executive leadership, coaching for non-technology groups to implement agile, facilitation techniques for team trust, and scaling agile for coaching within an organization.
 Having established, led, and managed a program management office (PMO) in a healthcare IT and professional services industry and with a strong desire on leadership behaviors through project management and product development, I joined the team on this theme seeing an increasing focus around executive leadership behaviors for leading organizations to embrace agile successfully (“Build an Agile Organization Executive Coaching”, 2013).

 Following the agile principles of user story development, our group with backgrounds from multiple industries began identifying the major categories of persona in today’s leadership that lacked understanding or came with a traditional mindset in transformation.
 These observations were later shared across the various participants from numerous countries during our daily retrospectives to further refine our persona categories.
 The major themes of persona classification of executives evolved are listed as follows that I have reordered in a continuous spectrum of the knowledge of agile in their implementation challenges.

 Resistant: The executives that fall into this category are those that have a generational gap leading to a resistance in change.
 The relevance to current ways of managing projects or understanding product development is not in the radar screen for taking the organization to the next level.
-These leaders are more task oriented managers than leaders who feel challenged that agile may not add value.
+These leaders are more task-oriented managers than leaders who feel challenged that agile may not add value.
 “It has been working for me and so I see no need for agile” is the theme behind such leadership.

-Never heard of agile: The executives that fall into this category are open to ideas but are unfamiliar of the agile framework.
+Never heard of agile: The executives that fall into this category are open to ideas but are unfamiliar with the agile framework.
 This group’s lack of understanding may arise due to many reasons such as their own personality towards new learning, lack of initiative, and firm’s industry representation to understand new trends.
-These members often rely on experience of others bringing in consultant experience or another senior member to implement the transformation.
+These members often rely on the experience of others bringing in consultant experience or another senior member to implement the transformation.
 If the consultant or the senior members fail to apprise of the executives of the implementation challenges in product development, skills reorientation, and the structure required for agile development to thrive, then, these executives lose faith in Agile.

 Big Vision: These groups of executives understand that their current structure is not in line with their big vision for growth.
-They recognize that they need to develop products differently for competitive position of themselves in the market place or excelling in doing things efficiently.
+They recognize that they need to develop products differently for competitive position of themselves in the marketplace or excelling in doing things efficiently.
 They have heard of the agile framework through their own due diligence to implement their growth ideas and look forward to their delegates for support.

 Misinformed: Similar to object oriented programming where the subclass inherit characteristics of super class, this group of executives have had bad experience from the earlier bad implementation in their organization or in a different organization.
 Their “bad taste” of agile implementation shouldn’t be attributed to agile framework’s failure but the failure of those leaders or consultants that didn’t implement a stable and scalable solution.